 Essentially it’s a little bit to do with the boat.
 If it’s a boat like in an Etchells…if you’re racing to six to eight knots, it’s wind speed.
 And over probably 10, it’s probably the shift.

 Downwind in a planing boat, I go for windspeed every time.

 When you’re going upwind, what sort of feedback are you looking for from your crew?

-I like to actually have a pretty well-defined person who is looking around, the member of my crew who gives me a pretty good description of how we’re actually going.
+I like to actually have a pretty well-defined person who is looking around.
+They are the member of my crew who gives me a good description of how we’re actually going.

-As the forward hand, you’ve got the best option to look around, but essentially it depends a little bit on the crew, we might have a crew that might be better at looking around and he happens to be the on the main sheet.
+As the forward hand, you’ve got the best option to look around.
+It depends on the crew, we might have someone that is better but is on the main sheet.

 This might be a bit class-specific, but how much and when do you play the jib sheet on the beat?

 I think it’s pretty important.
 And it’s more where you are on the racecourse, and deciding what your next move tactically will be.
-If you get a lift, if I want to get to the right side, for sure ease and play the jib, because essentially boats like the Etchells will accelerate way better with the jib eased and you can almost leave the main at times.
+If you get a lift, if I want to get to the right side, ease and play the jib.
+Boats like the Etchells will accelerate better with the jib eased, you can almost leave the main.

 Mainsail twist, what do you look for in different wind conditions and wave conditions?